- Annual leave entitlement

-8.2 Part-time staff normally have their annual leave entitlement expressed in hours rather than days.
+8.2 Part-time staff have their annual leave entitlement expressed in hours.
 A full-time member of staff is entitled to 210 hours annual leave per year.

 8.3 Certain groups of part-time staff (e.g. Term-time only staff and part-time Fractional Teaching Staff) have special arrangements with regard to their annual leave entitlement which are detailed in their contracts of employment.
 All part-time staff should refer to their contracts of employment for reference.